The definitive guide to wholesale energy: How it works, prices and more

 Profits (7%)

-The last part of your bill makes up the profit that a supplier will make on selling you an energy tariff.
+The last part of your bill makes up the profit that a supplier will make by selling you an energy tariff.

 Like any product, energy is subject to changes in supply and demand.
 Suppliers buy much of the energy we use in advance.
 Energy bought in advance is often sold at different prices.
 This is known as hedging.